 Android Foldable Screens Smart Phone Samsung announced

 After years of teasing, smart, technical and speculation, it finally looks as though foldable screen smartphones are headed to market.
-Google’s dev department announcement followed closely on the heels of Samsung’s announcement at its own developer conference of a folding phone/tablet prototype with Infinity Flex Display.
+Google’s dev department announcement followed closely on the heels of Samsung’s announcement at its own developer conference.

 The Android tools will take advantage of the new display technology, which literally bends and folds, noted Stephanie Cuthbertson, director of product management at Google.
-The technology is based on two variations of screen design: two-screen devices and one-screen devices.
+The technology is based on two type of screen design.
+That is two screen devices and one screen device.
 It is depend upon user will and usage.
-It is too handy and too much familiar with user and on the time of managing.

 On the other hand, Official support from the Android development team means that folding phones are being taken seriously as a new type of device, said Brandon Ackroyd, head of customer insight at Tiger Mobiles.
 He narrates about this new technology and smart foldable device.